 The "Rotator Cuff" refers to the group of muscles attaching the upper arm bone (humerus) to the shoulder blade (scapula).
 These muscles are important in shoulder movements and stability.
-The tendon, or piece that attaches the muscle to the bone, can become irritated, damaged, or completely torn.
+The muscle or tendon can become irritated, damaged, or completely torn.